QubitExplorer/Recommender-System/README.md

 **Proposed Hybrid Methods & Noval Approaches:** xLSTM (extended LSTM) incorporates architectural enhancements like attention mechanism, gating improvments and bidirectional capabilities.
 It will be impactful due to several unique aspects when to compared to the traditional successful methods.

-First Let's start understand with simple Example: Here is a quick example for recommendation engine, to get started:
+First Let's start with basic example, to get started:
 ----------------------------------------------------------------------------------------------------------------
 Lets say, we have three best friends, and all of them were having equal knowledge but totally different varities of interests:

-As a New User (Product/Service Buyer), likes **Football, Hiking, Climbing, Animal Caretaking and Reading**
+As a New User (Product/Service Buyer), may likes **Football, Hiking, Climbing, Animal Caretaking and Reading**

 Friend A (Existing user A): Enjoys **Football, Hiking, Running, Animal Caretaker and Climbing**